EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_03/hands_on_3.md

 # Summary

-In this lecture we have introduced the `TimeslicesTechnodata.csv` file, and linked it to the `settings.toml` file.
+In this hands-on we have introduced the `TechnodataTimeslices.csv` file, and linked it to the `settings.toml` file.
 This has allowed us to vary the output of various energy technologies by their characteristics.